In Memoriam

 Pretti dedicated his career to caring for veterans in the ICU at the Minneapolis VA.

-MINNEAPOLIS — Family, colleagues, and community members are honoring Alex Jeffrey Pretti, a 37‑year‑old ICU nurse fatally shot by a federal officer during a Jan.
+MINNEAPOLIS — Alex Jeffrey Pretti, a 37‑year‑old ICU nurse, was fatally shot by federal officers during a Jan.
 24 immigration enforcement operation.
 His death has sparked anger and grief nationwide, raising questions about the use of force by federal agents.

-Although federal officials claimed the agent fired because he feared for his life, multiple videos recorded by bystanders appear to contradict key parts of that account.
+Although federal officials claimed agents fired at Pretti because he was threatening and brandishing a gun, multiple videos recorded by bystanders appear to contradict key parts of that account.
 Those recordings show moments leading up to the shooting and have intensified calls for justice.

-Pretti, a U.S. citizen and registered nurse, had no criminal record and legally owned a firearm, according to Minneapolis police.
+Pretti, a U.S. citizen, federal employee, and registered nurse, had no criminal record and legally owned a firearm, according to Minneapolis police.

 Alex Jeffrey Pretti: A Life Rooted in Care and Service